Variance of the number of zeros of dependent Gaussian trigonometric polynomials: Proof of the main theorems

-The following lemma establishes a decay property for the Kac density. \begin{lemma} Let $\alpha$ be the exponent in Assumption $(A2)$ of Theorem \ref{theorem2}.
-There exists a constant $C$ and a rank $n_0$ independent of $x\in J$ such that for all $\tau$ with $x+\frac{\tau}{n}\in J$ and $n\geq n_0$, we have
+The functions $\tilde{\rho}_1$ (resp. $\tilde{\rho}_2$) is continuous on the space of symmetric positive definite matrices, which combined with the convergence \eqref{eqbis:16} directly implies the conclusion of the corollary.
+Note that by a change of variable, the limit does not depend on the function $\psi$. \end{proof}

-\end{lemma} \begin{proof} We check that the hypotheses of Lemma \ref{lemma4} are satisfied with the process $Y_n$ defined on the subinterval $nJ$ of $\R$.
-In virtue of Hypothesis $(A2)$, there is a constant $C$ such that for $a,b\in\lbrace 0,1\rbrace$, $n\in\N$ and $x\in J$,
+The following Lemma \ref{lemmabis6} establishes a decay property for the Kac density, whose rate depends on the function $g$ of hypothesis $(H_2)$ of Theorem \ref{theorembis2}. \begin{lemma} There is a constant $C$ and a rank $n_0$ such that for $n\geq n_0$ and $s,t\in nI$,